elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

 In Security &amp; Privacy Settings, you now have the option to automatically clean up Screenshot files as part of Housekeeping.

-## Online Accounts

-There's also a new version of Online Accounts settings thanks to [Leonhard](https://github.com/leolost2605) which fixes a freeze when the server doesn't respond while adding an IMAP account, and improves support for special folders like Archive and Sent folders.
-Online Accounts settings was updated with a fix for setting the correct SMTP username when configuring IMAP accounts, thanks to [Stan](https://github.com/stan-janssen).
-And, [Leo](https://github.com/lenemter) made sure the icons there for Mail and Tasks were updated to their latest versions.

 ## Settings Daemon

-Finally, the Settings Daemon will now check for and notify of Firmware updates when they're available thanks to [Marius](https://github.com/meisenzahl) and we support Accent Colors on the Settings Portal thanks to [Alice](https://github.com/alice-mkh)
+Finally, the Settings Daemon will now check for and notify of Firmware updates when they're available and we support Accent Colors on the Settings Portal.